 MCP 6502 Child Therapy (2 units)

 II.
-Counseling Courses with Emphasis in Integral Counseling Psychology
+Counseling Courses with an emphasis in Integral Counseling Psychology - 27 units

 The following courses have equivalencies in the Community Mental Health, Drama Therapy, Expressive Arts Therapy, and Somatic Psychology concentrations.
 These equivalent courses cover the same content, but from the perspective of their own concentrations: